ngamradt/cfn-git-sync-boilerplate/README.md

     - Deploy the source of this repository to S3.
 6. Once the source is deployed, we have an simple HTTP website which was mostly created using IaC.

-> **Note**
+> [!NOTE]
-Though I understand the reasoning for leveraging CodeStar connections, I dislike them because there is no way to complete the connection without going to your web browser and using [ClickOps](https://docs.cloudposse.com/glossary/clickops/).
+> Though I understand the reasoning for leveraging CodeStar connections, I dislike them because there is no way to complete the connection without going to your web browser and using [ClickOps](https://docs.cloudposse.com/glossary/clickops/).
 When working with the cloud, any process which _requires_ interaction with web console is a failed process.
 In this case, it isn't entirely the fault of AWS, but it is still a failure.

 ## Outcome